stefanlut/jacha/README.md

 ```
 src/
   app/
+    components/
+      PollSelector.tsx  # Poll switching component
+    types.ts           # TypeScript interfaces
     page.tsx          # Main rankings page
     layout.tsx        # App layout
     globals.css       # Global styles
 ```

 ## Data Refresh

-The rankings are fetched from USCHO.com's JSON endpoint and automatically updated when you load the page.
-The data includes:
+The rankings are fetched from USCHO.com's JSON endpoints and automatically updated when you load the page or switch between polls.
+Available data includes:

+### Men's Division I
 - Current top 20 rankings
 - Teams receiving votes but not in the top rankings
 - Last poll update date

+### Women's Division I
+- Current top 15 rankings
+- Teams receiving votes but not in the top rankings
+- Last poll update date

+Rankings are fetched in real-time and include the latest updates from USCHO.com.

 ## License